First-Generation College Student Success Initiative at SDSU

 At SDSU, you are a First-generation/first-gen college student if you are the first person in your family to attend college.

-To ease what can be a challenging transition for students from communities where college-going is not the norm, the Division of Academic Engagement and Student Achievement (DAESA) works centrally to support first-generation college students and their specific needs.
+To ease what can be a challenging transition for students from communities where college-going is not the norm, Faculty Advancement and Student Success (FASS) works centrally to support first-generation college students and their specific needs.